Picovoice/porcupine/README.md

 #### Low-Level API

 [Porcupine](binding/android/Porcupine/porcupine/src/main/java/ai/picovoice/porcupine/Porcupine.java) provides a
 binding for Android.
-It can be initialized using.
+It can be initialized using:

 ```java
 import ai.picovoice.porcupine.*;